Pool Heater Cost Breakdown

 The Outside Weather

 Climate is one of the most important things to consider when looking at pool heaters.
 A high daily average temperature can save you on energy costs, whereas cold weather means less efficient heating.
 Heavy rain, high winds, and snow can make your heater work harder.
+If you live in a warm and sunny region, the sun will do most of the work for you in heating your pool, so you won’t need to worry about warming the water as much.

 The Size of Your Pool